 Architectural

 The new Cryogenic Compressor Building is a 5,700 square feet pre-engineered metal industrial building.
 Access will be through a 20-feet wide by 16-feet high overhead coiling insulated door.
-Two man doors provide egress and personnel access.
+Two main doors provide egress and personnel access.
 Although the compressors are largely water-cooled, sufficient heat will be given off by the equipment to require large ventilation fans and intake structures as described in the article of this section.
 Minimal ambient light will be provided through a series of translucent panels, with supplemental overhead electric lighting.

 The interior of the building will be industrial in nature, with an exposed steel frame and sub-frame carrying the pre-engineered insulated metal skin and roof panels.
 The interior will be painted white.
 The concrete slab will be left exposed and sealed.

 Located immediately adjacent to the Ross Warehouse, the roof of the building will be a single-pitch shed roof that slopes away from the existing building.
 An added section of roof will prevent snow accumulation in the valley formed between the two buildings.
-This “snow shed” may be partially supported by both buildings or may be entirely supported by the new structure, pending further analysis.
+This “snow shed” may be partially supported by both buildings or may be entirely supported by the new structure, which is pending further analysis.
 The joint between the two buildings will be filled with a flexible joint cover to prevent access by animals; however, access will be maintained to the existing roof area beneath the shed to allow maintenance.
 The triangular area at the ends will be filled with removable metal panels to facilitate this access.
 An elevation view of this arrangement is shown in Figure 2-14.